journeyman33/kodekloud/README.md

 | Stratos Mail Server      |  groot@stmail01          |  `sshpass -p Gr00T123 ssh -o StrictHostKeyChecking=no groot@172.16.238.17`    |
 | Jenkins Server           |  jenkins@jenkins         |  `sshpass -p 'j@rv!s' ssh -o StrictHostKeyChecking=no jenkins@172.16.238.19`  |

+## Ansible

+The best way to learn ansible is to use it.
+Many of the Linux KodeKloud Engineer questions can be done using ansible.
+I first leaned this from [Anh Nguyen](https://github.com/ntheanh201/kodekloud-engineer), where he provides solutions,to KodeKloud Engineer linux challenges using ansible.
+So, instead here, I am going to provide the methodology.